 One of the great advantages of agile and lean software development is the wealth of practices, techniques and strategies available to you.
-This is also one of its greatest challenges because without something like the DA framework it’s difficult to know what to choose and how to fit them together.
-The DA framework adopts practices and strategies from existing sources and provides advice for when and how to apply them together.
+This is also one of its greatest challenges because without something like the DA toolkit it’s difficult to know what to choose and how to fit them together.
+The DA toolkit adopts practices and strategies from existing sources and provides advice for when and how to apply them together.
 In one sense, methods such as Scrum, Extreme Programming (XP), Kanban, and Agile Modeling (AM) provide the process bricks and DA the mortar to fit the bricks together effectively.

 Another strategy to process improvement is captured by the Capability Maturity Model Integrated (CMMI)-Development (CMMI-Dev) approach.
 With this strategy organizations will organize their improvement efforts around the CMMI process areas, which has the effect of local optimization of each process area at the expense of the overall flow and efficiency within your software process.
 The fact that CMMI-Level 5, which few organizations achieve in practice, focuses on process optimization belies this point that overall flow tends to be an afterthought in CMMI environments.